Industry-Pays/OAFuncs/README.md

 The code will be optimized and updated from time to time, with additions, deletions, or modifications…

 Existing functions will not be completely removed, they might just have a different function name, or the parameter passing might have been optimized…

-Note: If there are any requirements, you can email to liukun0312@stu.ouc.edu.cn.
-Within my capabilities, I can consider implementing them.
 ```

 ## PyPI